jeffdaily/parasail/performance.md

 \* The parasail SSE2 8-bit implementation is slower than the SSE2 16-bit
-version due to a number of missing SSE2 instructions for 8-bit integer elements which were later added in SSE41.
+version due to a number of missing SSE2 instructions for 8-bit integer elements which were later added in SSE4.1.

 ![](images/perf_mac.png)

 The following tests were performed on an Intel Haswell E5-2670 v3 CPU running at 2.3 Ghz with 64 GB 2133 Mhz DDR4 memory.
-The compiler used was Intel ICC 15.0.1 us- ing level three optimization (-O3).
+The compiler used was Intel ICC 15.0.1 using level three optimization (-O3).

 |                               |O74807  |P19930  |Q3ZAI3  |P18080|
 |-------------------------------|--------|--------|--------|------|